mantidproject/mantid/Code/Mantid/docs/source/algorithms/LoadFITS-v1.rst

 Description
 -----------

-Load data (typically images) from FITS files (where FITS stands for Flexible Image Transport System, see http://en.wikipedia.org/wiki/FITS).
+Load FITS files, which typically contain images, into workspaces.
+FITS stands for Flexible Image Transport System, see http://en.wikipedia.org/wiki/FITS.
 A new workspace (of type :ref:`Workspace2D <Workspace2D>`) is created for every FITS file loaded with this algorithm, and these workspaces are added into a group workspace.
 The group workspace is named as indicated in the OutputWorkspace input property.
-The workspaces included in the group are named with the same name and an appendix _1, _2, etc.
+The workspaces included in the group are named with the same name and an appendix _1, _2, etc., incremented sequentially as new files are loaded with the same OutputWorkspace property.

+The current implementation of this algorithm only supports 2D files (FITS images with two axes), and it should in principle be able to load FITS files from different sources.

 The workspaces created by this algorithm contain one spectrum per pixel.
 The first spectrum correspond to the top-left corner and the last spectrum to the bottom-right corner.

-The current implementation of this algorithm only supports 2D files (FITS images with two axes), and it should in principle be able to load FITS files from different sources.

 FITS header entries
 ###################